MrLuckyGamer/prophuntenhanced/README.md

 ## Required Addons
 * ULX Admin Mod. ( Workshop or Legacy Download: http://ulyssesmod.net/downloads.php )
 * (Optional) M9K/TFA Base.
-You can optionally subscribe the M9K weapon base if you wish to use custom weapon base for bonus weapon, otherwise will use from default sandbox weapon base.
+You can optionally subscribe to the M9K weapon base if you wish to use a custom weapon base for bonus weapons; otherwise, it will use the default sandbox weapon base.

 Here is also a map and addon pack for the gamemode, if you are looking for some addons. https://steamcommunity.com/sharedfiles/filedetails/?id=1760588052